PART 1 - GENERAL

 1.04 System Performance Requirements

-A. Testing Requirements: Crystalline waterproofing system shall have been tested in accordance with the following standards and conditions, and the testing results shall meet or exceed the performance requirements as specified herein.
+A. Testing Requirements: Crystalline waterproofing system shall have been tested as per the manufacturer’s dosage range and in accordance with the following standards and conditions, and the testing results shall meet or exceed the performance requirements as specified herein.

 B. Independent Laboratory: Testing shall have been performed by an accredited independent laboratory meeting the requirements of ASTM E 329 or other applicable international standard for certification of testing laboratories.
 Testing laboratory shall have obtained all control and treated concrete samples.